exercism/awk/concepts/fundamentals/introduction.md

 ```

 A **pattern** can be a regular expression pattern to match against the input.
-But it can also be any expression that results in a true/false value.
+It can also be any expression that results in a true/false value.

 An **action** is one or more AWK commands.
 The enclosing braces are required.